sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_embedded_OS.md

 				   (signed char *)"Communication", /* Text name for the task. */ configMINIMAL_STACK_SIZE, /* Stack size in words, not bytes. */ NULL, /* Parameter passed into the task. */
-				   1, /* Parameter passed into the task. */
-				   &communication_handle);  /* Used to pass out the created task's handle. */
+				   1, /* The priority at which the created task will execute. */ &communication_handle);  /* Used to pass out the created task's handle. */

 	if (xReturnedComunication == pdPASS)